aparij/KaggleFacebookIII/README.md

 Preprocessing should be done once, I did every time I was building dictionary or corpora.
 It would probably speed up by at least x2.
 More automatic parallezation, although I used MLK to get free optimization (4 threads) I could have made some simple code to split/load large test file.
 But it can be still be done manually by using linux split on test.csv and then combining the results.
+POS tagging was too slow but I can see that with other speed improvements POS could be using and adjecvtives,adverbs and others could be removed